One Way Mirror Film – How does it work?

 How does one way mirror film work?

-One way mirror film works in exactly the same way, by enhancing this property.
 The greater the light difference, the stronger the mirror effect will be.
 When the ratio is smaller (similar light levels on both sides) we get ghosting, whereby it partially works both sides.
 With one way mirror film we only need a 1:4 ratio of visible light for the effect to work, which means that it “activates” much sooner than untreated glass.

 The key point is that the film is only part of the process, as lighting conditions play a controlling role.